 Welcome to Our Missouri, a podcast about the people, places, culture, and history of the 114 counties and independent city of St. Louis that comprise the great state of Missouri.
 Each episode focuses on a topic related to the state ranging from publications about Missouri’s history to current projects undertaken by organizations to preserve and promote local institutions.

 The Our Missouri Podcast engages with experts and scholars on a variety of topics related to the state's complex history and culture.
 Each episode is recorded in the J. Christian Bay Rare Books Room at the State Historical Society of Missouri’s Columbia Research Center, and is generously provided to you by the State Historical Society of Missouri, thanks to the support of members and donors.
 Join host Sean Rost as he explores what makes Our Missouri.

 New episodes are posted twice a month.
-You can also subscribe via Apple iTunes or Google Play.
+You can also subscribe via Apple iTunes, Google Play, or Stitcher.

 With this year's Missouri Conference on History coming up in March, many scholars will soon be going to Kansas City.
 To help prepare for the conference, the Our Missouri Podcast invites listeners to explore the City of Fountains from the confluence of two mighty rivers near the downtown skyline to the Plaza, the Paseo, and the intersection of 18th and Vine.
 This five-part series entitled "Going to Kansas City" focuses on several projects and institutions that document and define Kansas City's history and identity.
 This episode features Sandra Enriquez discussing several of the public history projects she has been involved with in her career, particularly the Latinx KC Oral History Project.